-In 2012, the named executive officers' "performance-based" compensation, including non-equity incentive awards, option awards, and equity incentive and market-based stock awards, represented the following approximate percentages of their total compensation: Mr. McNamara - 72.6%; Mr. Williams - 68.4%; Mr. O'Toole - 61.5%;
+In 2013, the named executive officers' "performance-based" compensation, including non-equity incentive awards, option awards, and equity incentive and market-based stock awards, represented the following approximate percentages of their total compensation: Mr. McNamara - 69.6%; Mr. Williams - 65.6%; Mr. O'Toole - 60.0%; Mr. Lee - 62.4%; and Mr. Tucker - 64.9%.
+The Compensation Committee believes that this mix of compensation balances the objectives of rewarding recent results and motivating long-term performance.
+Additionally, in determining the appropriate combination of compensation elements, the Compensation Committee places an emphasis on stock options, performance share units, and stock awards in order to closely align the executives' interests with those of the Company's stockholders and reward stronger performance of the Company.

 (b) Amounts represent the aggregate grant date fair value of the awards determined in accordance with the FASB's stock based compensation rules.
-See Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's 2012 annual report on Form 10-K for a description of the assumptions used in determining the grant date fair value.
+Note 4 to the Consolidated Financial Statements included as Exhibit 13 to the Company's 2013 annual report on Form 10-K for a description of the assumptions used in determining the grant date fair value.